gnailuy/githook/README.md

 git submodule init
 git submodule update

-# Copy environment.rc to /etc/ and edit it
+# Copy environment.rc to current directory and edit it
 ```

 ### Build the image